hisaylama/DSF_Lending_Club_Predictions/README.md

 - Thanks to all Elvtr and teams who have invested their efforts in develop this project

-**Note** This code will soon be integrated with a frontend for an improved user interface.
+**Note** This code will soon be integrated with a front-end for an improved user interface.
 Stay tuned for updates.